Bers' simultaneous uniformization and the intersection of Poincare holonomy varieties: Preliminaries

 \subsubsection{Thurston's parameterization}

 \Label{sThurstonParameters} By the uniformization theorem of Riemann surfaces, the space of all marked hyperbolic structures on $S$ is identified with the space $\TT$ of all marked Riemann surface structures.
 Let $\ML$ be the space of measured laminations on $S$.
-Note that $\CP^1$ is the ideal boundary of $\H^3$ in a compatible manner.
+Note that $\CP^1$ is the ideal boundary of $\H^3$, so that $\operatorname{Aut} \CP^1 = \Isom^+ \H^3$.
 In fact, Thurston gave a parameterization of $\PP$ using the three-dimensional hyperbolic geometry. \begin{theorem}[Thurston, see \cite{Kullkani-Pinkall-94, Kamishima-Tan-92}]\Label{ThurstonParametrization} There is a natural (tangential) homeomorphism